AztecProtocol/aztec-packages/yellow-paper/docs/circuits/private_kernel_initial.md

 It ensures the app circuit's intention by checking the following:

 - The contract address for each non-empty item in the following arrays must equal the current contract address:
+  - Note hash contexts.
+  - Nullifier contexts.
+  - L2-to-L1 message contexts.
   - Read requests.
-  - New note hashes.
-  - New nullifiers.
-  - L2-to-L1 messages.
-- The portal contract address for each non-empty L2-to-L1 message must equal the current portal contract address.
+- The portal contract address for each non-empty L2-to-L1 message context must equal the current portal contract address.
 - If the new contracts array is not empty, the contract address must equal the precompiled deployment contract address.
 - The historical data must match the one in the constant data.